IcewireCA/ltspice2svg/README.md

 This app can

-- Convert an LTSpice asc file into svgggg
+- Convert an LTSpice asc file into svg

 Why should I use this app?
 -----